mmuratarat/mmuratarat.github.io/_posts/2020-04-01-bash_shell_tutorial.md

 (base) Arat-MacBook-Pro:~ mustafamuratarat$
 ```

-However, whichever folder you are in, you can just type `cd` and it will take you to the home directory.
+Additionally, whichever folder you are in, you can just type `cd` and it will take you back to the home directory.

-Let's say I am in the folder called `spark_book` which is insider `spark` folder which is in `Desktop` folder.
+Let's say that I am in the folder called `spark_book` which is inside `spark` folder which is in `Desktop` directory.

 ```shell
 (base) Arat-MacBook-Pro:spark_book mustafamuratarat$ pwd